 Osteosarcoma

-When discussing where does bone cancer start, we usually begin with the most common prevalent form of primary bone cancer, otherwise known as osteosarcoma.
-Osteosarcoma begins in the bone cells and tumor cells commonly develop in the arms, legs, and pelvis.
-6 In rare cases, osteosarcoma can occur in the soft tissue outside of the bone as well.
+When discussing where bone cancer starts, we usually begin with the most common prevalent form of primary bone cancer, otherwise known as osteosarcoma.
+Osteosarcoma begins in the bone cells and tumor cells commonly develop in the arms, legs, and pelvis.6 In rare cases, osteosarcoma can occur in the soft tissue outside of the bone as well.

 This type of bone cancer is often found in young children to older adults and makes itself present through bone pain, tenderness, and swelling.
 Doctors will usually recommend chemotherapy, radiation therapy, or surgery to kill the cancer cells within the affected bone.